varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 * {ref}`content:references:data-structure-hashmap-and-sets`: A hashmap is a data structure that stores key-value pairs, where each key value is unique.
 Sets are similar to hashmaps but only store keys and do not have values associated with them.
 * {ref}`content:references:data-structure-tree`: A tree is a hierarchical data structure in which each node has one or more child nodes.
 Trees are used to store data that has a natural hierarchical structure, such as the structure of a file system or the organization of a company.
 * {ref}`content:references:data-structure-graphs`: A graph is a data structure that consists of a set of vertices (also called nodes) and a set of edges connecting the vertices.
 Graphs are used to represent relationships between objects, and they are often used to model networks.

+### Graph Traversal
+Finally, we'll also introduce approaches to access the data in trees and graphs.
+In particular, we'll discuss:

+* {ref}`content:references:data-structure-graphs-depth-first` is a graph traversal algorithm that visits vertices by exploring as far as possible along each branch before backtracking.
+Depth-first starts at a source vertex and explores the graph in a depth-first manner, visiting every vertex reachable from the source.
+This algorithm is often implemented using recursion but can also be implemented iteratively using a stack.

+* {ref}`content:references:data-structure-graphs-breadth-first` is a graph traversal algorithm that visits vertices in order of their distance from a source vertex.
+Breadth-first starts at a source vertex and explores all the vertices at the same level before moving on to vertices at the next level.
+This algorithm is often implemented using a queue to keep track of the vertices to be visited.

 ---